ArthurGXY/Level-Generation-ES-Guided-VAE/README.md

 ### Play game:

 1. Download the folder "build-windows".
+If you other OS, you can fetch the [Science Birds](https://github.com/lucasnfe/science-birds) repository and build it with Unity.
-2. Run "Science_Birds.exe".
+2. Run "Science_Birds.exe", or the binary executable you compiled.
-3. Levels are saved under folder "./build-windows/ScienceBirds_Data/StreamingAssets/Levels".
+3. Levels should be placed in folder "./build-windows/ScienceBirds_Data/StreamingAssets/Levels".

 ### Run EA: